iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.0.0/report.md

 > Easy to use and provide a useful health information.<br> :date: __2020-05-17 04:25:48__

 > I like the fact that you've jumped on board with making an app for this situation I give you two thumbs up it is informative but needs to have a little more<br> :date: __2020-05-05 03:39:19__

-> Good app!
-I am NOT impressed with how the classes keep changing to keep BC and AB in the same class!
-They are NOT having similar numbers, no matter how the classes are changed!<br> :date: __2020-05-04 21:13:09__